security-force-monitor/research-handbook/source/units-positionings.rst

 Attribute type
 ~~~~~~~~~~~~~~

-String in UUID format, selected from ``id:entity`` in locations sheet.
+String in UUID format for the :ref:`location` selected from :ref:`id:entity` in the locations sheet.

 Status
 ~~~~~~